-CROSS REF::2:220 (Board of Education Meeting Procedure), 8:10 (Connection with the Community), 8:30 (Visitors to and Conduct on School Property)
+CROSS REF.: 2:220 (School Board Meeting Procedure), 8:10 (Connection with the Community), 8:30 (Visitors to and Conduct on School Property)

 2:240 Board Policy Development

 The formulation and adoption of written policies is the basic method by which the Board of Education exercises its leadership.
 A "policy" is a statement adopted by the Board of Education providing general guidance on a specific topic which can be implemented by administrative action or procedures.